Azure/custom-ai-on-azure/README.md

 # AI on IaaS++ Toolkit

-The AI on IaaS++ toolkit is a set of scripts, guidelines, and architectural recommendations to help data scientists and data engineers work effectively and deploy production code on Azure's AI IaaS++ stack.
+The AI on IaaS++ toolkit is a set of utility scripts, tutorials, and templates to help data scientists and data engineers work effectively and deploy production code on Azure's AI IaaS++ stack.

-## What is Azure's AI IaaS++ Stack?
+### What is Azure's AI IaaS++ Stack?
 Today in Azure, there are a myriad of tools and services that were designed for AI workloads.
 However, for a data scientist new to Azure, there are several entry points where on can start to develop and eventually deploy their AI solutions.

 | Tier         | Name   | Services                                       |